Zhong-Lab-UCSD/HiCtool/tutorial/tad-analysis.md

 ## 1. Performing TAD analysis

 TAD coordinates are calculated using the shifts of the true Directionality Index (DI) as described by [Dixon et al., (2012)](http://www.nature.com/nature/journal/v485/n7398/abs/nature11082.html).
-DI values and true DI values (HMM biased states) are calculated follow the same paper as well.
+DI values and true DI values (HMM biased states) are calculated following the same paper as well.

 To calculate TAD coordinates for a chromosome (here chr 6) use the function ``compute_full_tad_analysis`` of [HiCtool_tad.py](/scripts/HiCtool_tad.py).